Legal Wellbeing:

 Hear leading law firm partners share their own professional journeys to reaching senior positions.
 The partners will discuss strategies utilized to remain psychologically and physically healthy and highlight successful and unsuccessful approaches to wellbeing.

-The goal of sharing valuable wellbeing experiences is to reduce stigma around wellbeing and inspire others to seek support and guidance to achieve wellness goals and maintain excellence in an exciting profession.
+The goal of sharing valuable wellbeing experiences is to reduce stigma around lawyer mental health, wellbeing and inspire others to seek support and guidance to achieve wellness goals and maintain excellence in an exciting profession.

 10:30 AM - 10:40 AM